ITU-BDSA23-GROUP15/Chirp/docs/report.md

 We've chosen the MIT License, which is a permissive free software license, because of its limited restriction on reuse.

 ## LLMs, ChatGPT, CoPilot, and others
+"State which LLM(s) were used during development of your project.
+In case you were not using any, just state so.
+In case you were using an LLM to support your development, briefly describe when and how it was applied.
+Reflect in writing to which degree the responses of the LLM were helpful.
+Discuss briefly if application of LLMs sped up your development or if the contrary was the case."

+- Co-pilot: has been useful for auto completing code that has already been made previously, especially the repository database functions.
+- Co-pilot: was not good at creating new code with new logic, almost always faulty and spent more time debugging autocompleted code than what it benefitted.
+- ChatGPT: has been used a lot as a starting point in debugging, when everything seemed overwehelming.
+- ChatGPT:General questions about project topics, that helped narrow down the scope of the task and therefore reasearching became a lot easier.